danpeirce/xpress-pic18f46k42/README.md

 The current program detects the typed ‘\\’ and adds the string " \~ backslash" using a printf() function.
-Note it also does not print the tilda character.
+Note it also does not print the tilde character.
 It instead prints a forward arrow.

 ## LCD notes